jocoso/WitchsCottage/README.md

 # The Witch's Cottage

-The Witch's Cottage is an interactive LI game made using react.
+The Witch's Cottage is an IF (Interactive Fiction) game made using react.

 ## Visuals